 How to Start a Hair Salon:

 1. Decide what type of hair salon you want to open.

-There are five main types of hair salon: basic value-priced salon, boutique, salon and spa, specialty, and barber.
-Each type of hair salon offers a different range of services and attracts different customers.
+There are five main types of hair salon, each offering a different range of services and attracting different customers.
 Each one has different startup and management needs.

 Basic value-based hair salon: Basic value-based hair salons offer few services, focusing mostly on haircuts.
 These types of hair salons are usually franchises, or chains, and they accept walk-in appointments.
 Their haircuts are reasonably priced, and the stylists work quickly.